 Wow!
 We are asked this question almost every day.
-As we have heard from TV, newspapers, the grocery store, our family and friends Las Vegas is experiencing a higher than normal foreclosure rate.
-Many people wish they were in position to snatch up a great “home bargain.”
-For those that are in position to buy a first home or next home please read on.
+As we have heard from TV, newspapers, the grocery store, and our family and friends, Las Vegas is experiencing a higher than average foreclosure rate.
+Many people wish they were in a position to snatch up a great “home bargain.”
+Please read on for those in a place to buy a first or next home.

-In most cases, a bank-owned home is priced at a below market price to move the house quickly from the lending institutions books.
-What the great price does not always tell you, is that the home is priced “As-Is.”
-Many times the home has been vacant for many months without power, gas, or water.
-A Las Vegas home is not designed to be without these necessities for a long period of time.
-For example, a home without heat in the winter can shrink and without air conditioning in the summer can swell.
-In both extremes damage can occur to the drywall, stucco, window, doors, cabinets, etc.
+In most cases, a bank-owned home is priced below market price to move house quickly from the lending institutions’ books.
+The great price does not always tell you that the home is priced “As-Is.”
+The home has often been vacant for many months without power, gas, or water.
+A Las Vegas home is not designed to be without these necessities for an extended period.
+For example, a home without heat in the winter can shrink and swell without air conditioning in the summer.
+In both extremes, damage can occur to the drywall, stucco, window, doors, cabinets, etc.